cosmos/cosmos-sdk/rust/DESIGN.md

 To resolve account IDs, here are some options:
 1. **Hard Code Reserved Range:** hard code account IDs for module-like things in some "reserved" ID range (ex.
 1-65535) - this has the downside that it wouldn't be portable between chains
-2. **Build-time Config Files:** use config files to map account aliases (ex. "bank") to account IDs - this could be portable if we find a way to configure this with different IDs at build time without needing to fork the code
+2. **Build-time Config:** use config files to map account aliases (ex. "bank") to account IDs - this could be portable if we find a way to configure this with different IDs at build time without needing to fork the code
-3. **Runtime Config Files:** bind account aliases using a config map at runtime.
+3. **Runtime Config:** bind account aliases using a config map at runtime.
 This would require bundling a config descriptor with the compiled code rather than building it into the binary
 4. **Runtime Module Name Resolver:** bind account aliases at runtime using some on-chain list of module names.
 This has the downside of binding specific APIs to specific module names.
 5. **Runtime Message/Service Name Resolver:** bind account aliases at runtime using some on-chain list of service or message names (ex. "cosmos.bank.v1" or "cosmos.bank.v1.MsgSend").
 This is almost the way we do it in the current SDK except we'd be resolving a default account ID rather than not knowing the account ID at all.
 6. **First-class Module Messages:** meaning we don't need to know any account number, we just need to know the message name, and it will get routed to resolved account.
 This is different from 5 in that we don't resolve the account ID at all.